joonhocho/underscore-node/README.md

 Disclaimer
 ==========

-This version is targeted for Node.js on V8, NOT for browsers or any other JavaScript engines.
+This version is targeted for Node.js on V8 JavaScript Engine

+It is NOT to be used on browsers or any other JavaScript engines.

 This means there will be no efforts to support different JavaScript versions or behaviours.